 Perhaps one of the most significant components of any divorce is the division of assets, with an important distinction to be made between “marital property,” meaning assets acquired during the marriage, and “separate property,” which refers to assets that you may have acquired prior to the marriage or after divorce proceedings were initiated.
 Understanding the different forms of property that may be considered during the division of assets and the factors to be weighed during these determinations is critical to ensuring that you receive the property to which you may be entitled during and after your divorce.
 Having an experienced and knowledgeable divorce attorney to evaluate your case and advocate on your behalf is essential during these often contentious proceedings.
 Attorney Edward S. Cooper has been assisting clients with a broad range of divorce-related issues in and around Union County for a quarter of a century.
 He is dedicated to providing unparalleled client service, consistent communication, and informed decision-making.
-To discuss your case with Mr. Cooper free of charge, contact him at 908-481-4625.
+To discuss your case with Mr. Cooper, contact him at 908-481-4625.

 Division of Assets in New Jersey

 New Jersey abides by the principles of equitable distribution when addressing the division of assets in divorce matters.
 Essentially, this means that the assets and debts acquired during a marriage are classified as “marital property,” assigned to both spouses regardless of the name on the title of the property itself.
 It is important to note that equitable distribution refers to the fair division of assets, but not necessarily the equal distribution of marital property.

 As mentioned previously, there is a significant distinction between marital property, which is acquired during the marriage, and separate property, which is acquired prior to or after the marriage.
 These categorizations are extremely important, as you are entitled to maintain all of your separate property, but must equitably divide all of your marital property during a divorce.